 Protecting Your HVAC from Power Surges

-Preparation and prevention are crucial if you want to protect your HVAC system from power surges.
+ou must plan ahead and take preventative measures if you want to safeguard your HVAC system from power surges.
 The good news is that this task can be simple if you know what to do.

 Whole House Surge Protection